 Incredible hiking on Manitoulin Island

 There are loads of hiking trails to choose from on the island.
 The iconic Cup and Saucer trail is one of the best known.
 You’ll find the trailhead 18 kilometres to the west of Little Current at the junction of Highway 650 and Bidwell Road.
-The dramatic 70 metre cliffs and panoramic views of the island are a must-see.
+The dramatic 70 m cliffs and panoramic views of the island are a must-see.

 Another interesting hike takes you to Misery Bay – which is a beautiful and not the least bit miserable – unless its black-fly season.
 It is home to the most noteworthy alvars in the world – a term many of you are perhaps unfamiliar with.
 Alvars are ancient flat rock sea bottoms and the textures and patterns of the rocks are very cool.